magic-sph/magic/doc/sphinx/inputNamelists/outputNamelist/outputNmlPot.rst

 (:ref:`V_lmr_#.TAG <secPotFiles>`, :ref:`B_lmr_#.TAG <secPotFiles>` and
 :ref:`T_lmr_#.TAG <secPotFiles>`).
-These are files contain the poloidal and toroidal flow and magnetic field potentials (and entropy/temperature) written in spectral and radial spaces (for instance :code:`w(lm_max, n_r_max)`).
+These are files contain the poloidal and toroidal flow and magnetic field potentials (and entropy/temperature) written in spectral and radial spaces up to a maximum spherical harmonic degree ``l_max_pot``.
 These files can be quite handy since they can be possibly used to reconstruct any quantity in the spectral space or in the physical space you may be interested in.

 Standard inputs